Wix vs Shopify — Which is Better?

 • Wix Payments: 2.9% + 30c in the US.

-(These processing fees can be a lot lower in other countries, however).
+(These processing fees can be a lot lower in other countries, however, and are slightly lower where in-person sales are concerned.)

 Custom domain names